 AFEN BC3815 The Worlds of Ntozake Shange and Digital Storytelling.
 4 points.

 A poet, performance artist, playwright and novelist, Ntozake Shange's stylistic innovations in drama, poetry and fiction and attention to the untold lives of black women have made her an influential figure throughout American arts and in Feminist history.
-In a unique collaboration between Barnard, the Schomburg Center for Black Culture and the International Center for Photography, and with support by the Mellon funded "Barnard Teaches" grant, this year long seminar provides an in-depth exploration of Shange's work and milieu as well as an introduction to digital tools, public research and archival practice.
-You can find more information and apply for the course at http://bit.ly/ShangeWorlds.
+This semester will examine Shange's works in the context of political and artistic organizing by women of color in the 1970s and 80s.
+In addition to our analysis of primary texts, students will be introduced to archival research in Ntozake Shange’s personal archive at Barnard College.
+This in-depth exploration of Shange's work and milieu is complemented with an introduction to digital tools, public research and archival practice.
+You can find more information and apply for the course at http://bit.ly/Ntozake2019.
 On Twitter @ShangeWorlds.